-If you must use an out-of-network pharmacy, you will generally have to pay the full cost at the time you fill your prescription.
+If you must use an out-of-network pharmacy, you will generally have to pay the full cost (rather than your normal share of the cost) at the time you fill your prescription.
 You can ask us to reimburse you for our share of the cost.
 (Chapter 7, Section 2.1 explains how to ask the plan to pay you back.)